lafutalia/Gfit/README.md

 The Gfit distribution includes the following files and directories:

-README                     this file
+- `README.md` : this file
-LICENSE                    the MIT License docs-html                  documentation in HTML format docs                       source files for documentation src_for_FeO                source code for fitting Fe-O EAM potential
+- `LICENSE` : the MIT License
+- `docs-html` : documentation in HTML format
+- `docs` : source files for documentation
+- `src_for_FeO` : source code for fitting Fe-O EAM potential

 ----------------------------------------------------------------------